rvalenciano/randyurl/README.md

 * rails_admin for CRUD management

+#### Redis

+We use redis as a model cache.
+Basically when a user lookup a short url, we verifiy if it's already in redis as a key.
+If it is, we return the long url.
+If not, we decode and go to the database to retrieve the long url with the decoded id.

+Imagine this scenario: A user searches N times for the same short url.
+If we don't have this model cache, we are gonna go to the database N times.
+With redis, we are gona go 1 time and the rest is retrieved in memory.

+To save the access, in the case of not found in redis, we increaste the counter when we find the row with the long url.
+If it's found in redis, we use a cool library called `suckerpunch` to in an async way, update that value in the database (the user doesn't have to wait for the disc access)

 ### Installation

 We use vagrant to set up a developer flow agnostic of the host machine and stadardized process to